FAO in Rwanda

 Serving both developed and developing countries, FAO acts as a neutral forum where all nations meet as equals to negotiate agreements and debate policy.
 FAO is also a source of knowledge and information.
-We help developing countries and countries in transition to modernize and improve agriculture, forestry and fisheries practices and ensure good nutrition for all.
-Since our founding in 1945, FAO has been the lead agency for interventions in agriculture, livestock, forestry, fisheries and rural development.
-FAO has 187 Member Nations plus a member organization, the European Community.
+We help developing countries and countries in transition to modernize and improve agriculture, forestry and fisheries practices and ensure enough food and good nutrition for all.
+Since its founding in 1945, FAO has been the lead agency for interventions in agriculture, livestock, forestry, fisheries and rural development.
+FAO has 191 Member Nations plus a member organization, the European Community.

 FAO's activities comprise four main areas:

 - Putting information within reach

 - Providing a meeting place for nations

 - Bringing knowledge to the field

 In Rwanda, FAO opened a fully fledged Representation in 1985.
 Over the years, FAO has been working closely with the Government of Rwanda, other UN agencies, developing partners, NGO’s, civil society and local communities to enhance agricultural production and strive to ensure food security.
 FAO Rwanda has participated in projects and activities that support the promotion of sustainable growth in the country’s post war redevelopment efforts, as well as the increased social protections of women, children and other underserved populations.
 These efforts include activities that address trans-boundary disease surveillance, food security, seed production, urban gardening and the support of agribusiness.
 Emergency relief and rehabilitation, capacity building, technical assistance, and policy support have also been a part of FAO’s legacy in Rwanda.
 Leading up to today, there are four distinct periods in the history of FAO in Rwanda.